Monday, March 23, 2015

 Passing of a Statesman - Lee Kuan Yew

-The news of the death of Lee Kuan Yew at 3.18am on 23 March 2014 which I received in the same early morning was treated with skepticism and was suspected as another hoax.
+The news of the death of Lee Kuan Yew at 3.18am on 23 March 2014 which I received in the morning was initially treated with skepticism and was suspected as another hoax.
 I googled CNN and BBC and all reported the passing of LKY.
-Then, Sam whatsapped "Hey Dad, LKY passed away for real" put my doubt all away.
+Then, Sam whatsapped, "Hey Dad, LKY passed away for real".
+That message put all my doubt away.
 LKY, the Founding Father and first Prime Minister of Singapore has indeed left this world.

 Now that Peninsular Malaysia politics is increasingly moving toward racism, bigotry and Islamisation, East Malaysians (Sabah and Sarawak) are feeling more and more alienated from the original agreement in the formation of Malaysia.
 Some even go as far as to argue that a referendum of some sort should have been conducted by the remaining partners, Malaya, Sabah and Sarawak on the validity of this union when Singapore was "asked" to leave this federation.